Hospital nurses are increasingly faced with caring for highly complex acute patients with quickly changing healthcare needs.

 Nurses’ ability to provide quality care often depends on not only their critical care experience but also what they know about current evidence-based and best practices, according to Mary Ann Christie, ACNP, MSN, CCRN, PCCN, CSC, CMC, an acute care nurse practitioner at UF Health Shands Hospital in Gainesville, Fla.

-In fact, the majority of hospital beds today are critical care beds, said Christie, a speaker for the our Critical Care Review course, which prepares nurses for the critical care and progressive care (CCRN/PCCN) certification exam.
+In fact, the majority of hospital beds today are critical care beds, said Christie, a speaker for the our Critical Care Review course, which prepares nurses for critical care and progressive care (CCRN and PCCN) certification exams.

-“The American Association of Critical-Care Nurses calls critical care acute and critical, which is all ICUs, the ED, progressive care areas, step down, remote telemetry,” Christie said.
+“The American Association of Critical-Care Nurses defines critical care on a continuum from acutely ill to critically ill, which includes patients found in ICUs, EDs, progressive care areas, step down, and remote telemetry,” Christie said.
 “All are taking care of such sick adults.”